rdkit/rdkit-build-helpers/README.md

 # rdkit-build-helpers
-Dockerfiles and other recipes to build RDKit artifacts
+Dockerfiles and other recipes for building RDKit artifacts